Anwar Kharral: Characterisation

 Anwar is portrayed as a boy of Pakistani origin.
 Raised in an Islamic household, Anwar claims to pray five times a day.
 However, he does not take his religion seriously, as he takes drugs, drinks, partakes in premarital sex and eats pork.
 He even uses his being a Muslim to get out of certain situations.
 He is best friends with Maxxie Oliver, although his views on Maxxie's sexual orientation put a strain on their friendship at one point, as he believes that Maxxie's homosexuality goes against his religion.
 Anwar also laments that as a Muslim boy, he feels he has no choice in his faith.
+However, it is implied that he starts to resolve his crisis of faith in the series 1 finale.

 According to the official website, his favourite things are "tequila, dope, pills, Lupe Fiasco, breasts and X Factor".

 According to fellow actors Mike Bailey (who portrays Sid Jenkins) and Hannah Murray (who portrays Cassie Ainsworth), the characterization of Anwar was partly based on the personality of the actor Dev Patel and the role was written specifically for him after he was cast for Skins.